edgar4/edgar.v.1.0/README.md

 personal web and mobile application named after its author Edgar chris

+Dependencies

+codeignitor Framework

+Jade Template Engine

+Stylus CSS Engine
+OAuth

+ Installation
+Run npm install after cloning the repository.

+To generate the site simply run Grunt:

+grunt
+To serve the site at http://localhost:8000/ and watch for changed files:

+grunt serve
+To rsync the generated site to the remote server:

+grunt deploy:staging
+grunt deploy:live

+more details found at http://www.edgar.co.ke

+license

+all rights reserved, except where otherwise noted

 Standard features (web)
 ===========
 *Online project submission and proccesing